linux-lock/bpflock/README.md

 kimg will restrict or block access to the following features:

-  - Automatic loading of kernel modules.
-This will block users (or attackers) from auto-loading modules.
-Unprivileged code will not be able to load "vulnerable" modules, however it is not effective against code running with root privileges, where it is able to load modules explicitly.
   - Loading of unsigned modules.
   - Unsafe usage of module parameters.
   - Access to `/dev/mem, /dev/kmem and /dev/port`.